Lightfut History, Family Crest & Coats of Arms

 Early History of the Lightfut family

 This web page shows only a small excerpt of our Lightfut research.
-Another 163 words (12 lines of text) covering the years 1303, 1602 and 1675 are included under the topic Early Lightfut History in all our PDF Extended History products and printed products wherever possible.
+Another 102 words (7 lines of text) covering the years 1303, 1301, 1571, 1602, 1675, 1643, 1668, 1730 and 1759 are included under the topic Early Lightfut History in all our PDF Extended History products and printed products wherever possible.

 Lightfut Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Lightfut family name include Lightfoot, Lightford, Lightfoote and others.

 Early Notables of the Lightfut family (pre 1700)

 Another 62 words (4 lines of text) are included under the topic Early Lightfut Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lightfut family to Ireland

 Some of the Lightfut family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lightfut family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Investigation of the origins of family names on the North American continent has revealed that early immigrants bearing the name Lightfut or a variant listed above: John Lightfoot settled in Virginia in 1610; ten years before the "Mayflower"; another John Lightfoote settled in Virginia in 1623; William Lightfoot settled in Virginia in 1689.